gabbersepp/dev.to-posts/blog-posts/net-internals/digging-into-callbacks/digging-into-callbacks.md

 Let's take the example project from the last lesson.
 There we implemented the `ExceptionThrown` callback.
 As parameter you only get an `ObjectID`.
 Wouldn't it be nice if we could print the name of the exception?
 Let's do this.

 ## Utils
 I create an own class for the methods that retrieve more information about an event.
 Let's call it `Utils`.
-You should be aware that I will not write the most performant code and you may encounter a lot of things than could be improved.
-But be sure this was all done for an easier understanding.
+You should be aware that I will not write the most performant code and you may encounter a lot of things that could be improved.
+But be sure that all of this has been done for easier understanding.

 ## Get class name by object ID
+To get more information about an event, utilize the instance of type `ICorProfilerInfo`.

 ```cpp
 bool Utils::GetClassNameByObjectId(ObjectID objectId, char* output, ULONG outputLength) {